2486 Pruden Blvd. Suffolk, VA 23434

 Dentures & PartialsSuffolk, VA

 When you are missing all or most of your permanent teeth, this makes everyday life more challenging than it has to be.
-You may find that you are unable to pronounce words as well as you used to.
-You have to restrict your diet when you are unable to chew your food properly.
+You may find that you cannot pronounce words as well as you used to.
+You must restrict your diet when you cannot chew your food properly.

 Our dental practice, Gwaltney Dental, has the latest and greatest dental technologies to help you restore your smile following tooth loss.
 We offer custom dentures & partials to patients who are missing all or most of their teeth.
 Learn more about dentures & partials below.